Learn To Play With Little Wire Schematic Circuit Diagram

 Little Wire & Digispark

-Recently, I found some information about the Little Wire for Digispark Shield Kit, which allows the Digispark to be easily used as a Little Wire device with the Little Wire firmware and libraries.
-Little Wire is a multi-featured, USB-controlled, open-source hardware tool packed in a minimal form factor (designed by Ihsan Kehribar).
-I’m glad that Digistump started selling shield kits to use Digispark with the Little Wire firmware more conveniently.
+Recently, I came across details regarding the Little Wire for Digispark Shield Kit, which simplifies the utilization of Digispark as a Little Wire device equipped with the Little Wire firmware and libraries.
+Little Wire, created by Ihsan Kehribar, is a compact open-source hardware tool with a multitude of features that can be controlled via USB.
+I’m pleased to note that Digistump has begun offering shield kits to enhance the ease of using Digispark with the Little Wire firmware.

 Little Wire for Digispark Shield Kit

-The Little Wire for Digispark Shield Kit (designed for use with the Digispark development board) is an unassembled kit that demands basic soldering skills.
-After successful construction, you can load the requisite firmware as follows:
+The Little Wire for Digispark Shield Kit, designed to be used with the Digispark development board, is an unassembled kit that requires basic soldering skills.
+Once you’ve successfully assembled the kit, you can proceed to load the necessary firmware as outlined below:

 • Download the Little Wire firmware installer for your OS platform at http://littlewire.cc/downloads.html (under “Single click installers for v1.3 firmware”)